Xunnamius/api-utils/README.md

 <!-- symbiote-template-region-end -->

-Packages that improve on Next.js and React in tiny, opinionated ways.
+Packages that improve on Next.js, React, and related API tooling in tiny, opinionated ways.

 <!-- symbiote-template-region-start 3 -->